tamago-labs/story-build/README.md

 - **License token minting** allows anyone to buy license tokens for benefits

 ### 🏗️ **AI-Powered App Generation**
-- **Complete showcase platforms** - Let AI generate complete Next.js applications from your IP asset data
+- **Complete app creation** - Let AI generate complete Next.js applications for you
 - **One-click deployment** to Vercel, Netlify, or custom hosting

 ## Using with Claude Desktop